Colportage: History

 Colportage became common in Europe with the distribution of contending religious tracts and books during the religious controversies of the Reformation.
 In addition to controversial works, the itinerant book-peddling colporteurs also spread widely cheap editions of the popular works of the day to an increasingly literate rural population which had little access to the book shops of the cities.

-The American Tract Society, an evangelical organization established in 1825 to distribute Christian literature, reported in its 24th annual report in 1849 "Colportage including 106 students from 23 different colleges or seminaries for their vacations ....
-[T]he colporters have visited 341,071 families ... [and] sold 377,258 books."
+The American Tract Society (ATS) is often credited as one of the first organizations in the United States to be involved in colportage.
+ATS is an evangelical organization established in 1825 to distribute Christian literature.

 In Christ in the Camp: or, Religion in Lee's Army (1887), Dr. John William Jones refers to the chaplains carrying bibles and tracts during the American Civil War as colporteurs.
 In addition to public preaching, distributing literature was a large part of the work of the Confederate Army of Northern Virginia.
 The American Bible Society and the American Tract Society were among the largest organizations involved in colportage in the United States.

 D. L. Moody founded the "Bible Institute Colportage Association" in 1894 to distribute tracts and books.
 Now known as Moody Publishers, they continue to publish religious materials with proceeds supporting the Moody Bible Institute.

 The Seventh-day Adventist Church calls their book distributors "literature evangelists", but until about 1980, the term colporteur was used to describe SDA literature evangelists.

 Jehovah's Witnesses who were active in the full-time ministry were called colporteurs until 1931.
 Today, those participating in the full-time ministry are called "pioneers".

+Colportage novels

+Colportage novels were serial novels, sold door-to-door by colporters, popular in the late 19th century.
+Buyers would purchase a subscription to future novels in the series.
+One popular subject was fictionalization of current events; for example, the early volumes of a serial colportage novel about Franco-Prussian War (1870-71) were already being sold in 1870.
+One author of colportage novels was Karl May.